Virus impact over each market - telecom operators, government agencies and regulators' responses - revised forecasts for the next 5 years.

 International internet connectivity continues to grow, driven by Hong Kong’s status as an international financial hub and its location next to China.

 The government has taken steps towards coordinated development of a smart city.
-The Hong Kong government announced a range of measures in six areas, including “Smart Mobility”, “Smart Living”, and “Smart Environment”, will be introduced over the next five years to 2022.
+The Hong Kong government announced a range of measures in six areas, including “Smart Mobility”, “Smart Living”, and “Smart Environment”, will be introduced over the few years to 2024.